 The simple, straightforward theme continues throughout the book.
-There are some useful metaphors to describe technical concepts, such as likening a hyperactive amygdala (the brain’s fear centre) to an ill-fitted burglar alarm that gets tripped too easily.
+There are some useful metaphors to describe technical concepts, e.g. likening a hyperactive amygdala (the brain’s fear centre) to a burglar alarm that gets tripped too easily.
 There are also clear instructions on things like how to assemble an anxiety survival kit, and how to handle a panic attack.

 The author explains that when her anxiety began, from the outside her life looked pretty darn good.
-She felt guilty in a sense that she would be anxious when things should be good.
-I think this is a really important point, as too often people mistakenly assume that anxiety has to be “about” something.
+She felt guilty, in a sense, that she would be anxious when things should be good.
+I think this is a really important point, as often people mistakenly assume that anxiety must be “about” something.

 Foran identifies positives that have come from her anxiety, like pushing herself to achieve more, having a strong work ethic, recognizing her patterns, being more in tune with her body, and having the chance to make a difference for others by speaking up about her own experience.

 She writes about the importance of acceptance, which allows for a reframing of symptoms that can end up actually changing how you experience your symptoms.
-She points readers in the direction of Kelly McGonigal’s TED Talk “How to make stress your friend”.
-She also mentions Brene Brown’s work on embracing vulnerability.
+She recommends TED Talks by Kelly McGonigal (on making stress your friend) and Brené Brown (on embracing vulnerability)

 There is a chapter titled “why cognitive behavioural therapy is everything”.
-Foran goes through common mind traps (cognitive distortions) and ways to get out of them, and describes our natural tendency to be biased towards the negative.
+Foran goes through common mind traps (cognitive distortions) and ways to get out of them.

-Other chapters touch on various other strategies, including acupuncture and medication.
-For her, medication played a helpful role, and she explains that often it will take a combination of approaches to be most effective.
+Other chapters touch on various other strategies, including acupuncture and anti-anxiety medication.
+For her, medication played a helpful role, and she explains that, often, a combination of approaches is most effective.